oren/oren.github.io/articles/sense-making-for-product-managers/README.md

 ![cynefin framework](cynefin.jpg)

+Cynefin is a framework for making sense of different situations, depending on how predictable or unpredictable they are.
+Wardley Mapping is a method for developing strategy, depending on the maturity and visibility of the components involved.
+There are some obvious commonalities between them, and both are helpful for making decisions - but what is it that makes them different?
+And what can we do differently by looking at them together?

-Operating Principle 1:
+## Objective 1:
 Everyone on the team understand sense-making and system thinking and can describe the 4 domains above.

-Operating Principle 2:
+## Objective 2:
-Ensure that folks who have tools to deal with complexity (bottom-up strategies) are leading complex challenges.
+Folks who have tools to deal with complexity (multiple experiments, bottom-up strategies) are leading complex challenges as Amazon single threaded owners (STO).

-## Examples
-Example.
-Martin Fowler vs John Carmack (complicated vs complex)
+## Test: assess Martin vs John

-Which of them understand the difference between complex and complicated?
-My take is that Martin believes that software systems are in the Complicated Domain while John sense them as part of the Complex Domain.
+Which of them considers software systems as complex and which one considers it complicated?

 Martin:
 > "If you have to spend effort into looking at a fragment of code to figure out what it's doing, then you should extract it into a function and name the function after that 'what'."